samuel-santos91/client-management-system/README.md

 * **Data Persistence in Forms:** Ensuring that form data remains intact when refreshing the page, navigating between steps, or switching pages.
   *  **Solution:** Utilised the `localStorage` property to retain form data until submission.
   *  [Documentation](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)

+## Future Implementation
+* Implement options to edit or delete a user from the system.